tinacms/tina.io/content/blog/2021-a-year-in-review.md

 ### Documentation Starter

-We also introduced a Tina Documentation Starter that allows documentation teams to get started quickly by giving them the ability to create new and edit pages with a single click.
+We also introduced a Tina Documentation Starter that allows documentation teams to get started quickly by giving them the ability to create new pages and edit pages with a single click.
 This starter is also powered by MDX so not only can you get started with a single click, you can add all the reusable components that your teams might need for creating fantastic documentation.

 ## November